Chiefs’ Mahomes cleared to play in AFC championship

 KANSAS CITY, Mo.
 (AP) — Chiefs quarterback Patrick Mahomes was cleared Friday from the league’s concussion protocol after his third consecutive day of practice and will be under center when Kansas City plays the Buffalo Bills in the AFC championship game.

 Mahomes was hurt in the third quarter of the Chiefs’ divisional-round win over Cleveland.
-He returned to take the majority of snaps in a light workout Wednesday, then did the same again during the longest practice of the week Thursday.
+He returned to take the majority of snaps in a light workout Wednesday, then did the same during the longest practice of the week Thursday, before team doctors and an independent neurologist gave him the green light following Friday’s workout.

-The reigning Super Bowl MVP was examined by team physicians and an independent neurologist after Friday’s workout, the final step in getting out of the NFL concussion protocol.
-They ultimately gave Mahomes, who has also been dealing with a minor toe injury, the go-ahead to play in his third consecutive conference title game.
+“The week has been a bunch of testing, a bunch of different things, to make sure I’m good to go and there’s no lingering effects and things like that,” Mahomes said.
+“Everything has been good.
+I went through everything; three or four different doctors have said everything is looking good.”

+The reigning Super Bowl MVP was hurt when he was tackled around the head by Browns linebacker Mack Wilson while running a quarterback option.
+It never appeared that Mahomes hit his head on the turf — and if he did, it was not the kind of impact that usually leads to a concussion — raising the possibility that he had actually compressed a nerve.

 NewsChannel 9 iPhone App